 a.
 To encourage and participate in the scientific study of the breeding habits, growth and infestation of pests.

 b.
-To experiment along scientific lines with effective means of reducing, controlling or eliminating a pest nuisance in and about the Greater Moncton Area.
+To experiment along scientific lines with effective means of reducing, controlling or eliminating a mosquito nuisance in and about the Greater Moncton Area.

 c.
 To develop a program to acquaint the people of the Greater Moncton Area with the object of the Commission.

 d.
-To advse and recommend to the various Municipal Authorities and individuals effective measures for control and elimination of a pest nuisance.
+To advse and recommend to the various Municipal Authorities and individuals effective measures for control and elimination of a mosquito nuisance.

 e.
-To conduct educational programs for the public regarding control of pest nuisances.
+To conduct educational programs for the public regarding control of mosquito nuisances.

 f.
 To compile a permanent record of facts and figures of costs and methods of control which may be available from year to year for the various Municipal and Provincial Authorities within the Greater Moncton Area.

 g.
-To guard against dangerous or indiscriminate use of insecticides and other pest control methods.
+To guard against dangerous or indiscriminate use of insecticides and other mosquito control methods.

 h.
 To provide liaison with the Provincial Government Authorities concerned.